 -fNoOwnBookUCI or -firstXBook or -firstHasOwnBookUCI true/false

 -sNoOwnBookUCI or -secondXBook or -secondHasOwnBookUCI true/false

 Indicates if the mentioned engine has its own opening book it should play from, rather than using the external book through XBoard.
-Default: false.
+Default: depends on setting of the option discourageOwnBooks.